FirstTestStation/FTS_Website/_posts/design/2022-03-21-TestStationBlockDiagram.md

 •	Computer Operating System could be Window or linux.<br>
 •	The test sequencer will be <a href= "http://opentap.io/OpenTap">OpenTap</a>, an open source software program.<br>
-•	First TestStation solutions will be based on low-cost instruments (China) due to budget limitations, but renown brand instruments may also be employed.<br>
+•	First TestStation solutions will be based on low-cost instruments due to budget limitations, but renown brand instruments may also be employed.<br>
 •	The Interconnect IO Box will be designed to add functions not provided by the instruments.<br>
 •	Popular communication protocol (Spi, I2C, Serial, etc ..) will be supported.<br>
+•	Specialized electronics (DAC and current sense) is added to perform the Selftest without external instruments.<br>
 •	Popular standard connector, type 41612 will be used by the interconnect IO Box to interface with the UUT.<br>
 •	The interconnext IO Box will be compatible to PCB mating or to cable mating for having the maximum of flexibility.<br>
 •	A Selftest board will be designed to verify the functions and instruments available on the TestStation.<br>